Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ##### Note: With continuing updates, prior knowledge to fixes are being lost and new ways have to be discovered.
 As such, it is quite likely that some of these fixes are outdated.

 ##### Note: This list is not exhaustive and there are definitely unreported fixes to some of the complex issues.
-If none of these work, post in the [PD2 Discord #bug-chat](https://discord.gg/MgbKSmm6Mt).
+If none of these work, post in the [PD2 Discord #troubleshoot](https://discord.gg/MgbKSmm6Mt) chat.

 | [****Issues****](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md) |
 | :-: |